Animal Care and Protection Amendment Bill 2022

 6.09 pmMr PERRETTMixed

-Broadly supportive of most intentions but strongly opposed specific measures including the CSSP pig poison ban and raised concerns about prong collar ban, lack of consultation, and unintended consequences for agricultural industries.
+Broadly supportive of most intentions but strongly opposed the CSSP pig poison ban, raised concerns about lack of consultation on prong collars, and questioned impacts on veterinary practices from lay pregnancy testing.
+Criticised the government for springing changes on stakeholders.

 6.36 pmMr WHITINGSupports